DangerKiddy/Space-Evolution/README.md

 GM:SpaceEvo_GenerateResources(BlockHeight, BlockSurface, Neighbors, PlanetName)
 ```
 *Same as hook above, but allows you to override default resource generation.
 You can add your own resources or just make default generation better.*
-Return same values as in hook above to override generation
+Return same values as in hook above to override generation.
+You can check your resource generation using sv_cheats 1
 - BlockHeight(float): Height of current block/pixel.
 You can see height of blocks alredy in game, or google more about Perlin noise
 - BlockSurface(Block): That table contains information of block on surface.
 You can find its structure in "Structures" section
 - Neighbors(table): Neighbors of block.
 You can find its structure in "Structures" section"